dartmouth-cs52/dartmouth-cs52.github.io/lectures/02_html/index_slides.md

 .medium_small[![](img/bw.jpg)]

-* for our purposes, ONLY CHROME FOREVER
+* for our purposes, ONLY CHROME

 ???
 * safari is clearly just out the jungle somewhere taking pretty pictures of animals instead
 * for this class...
 ONLY CHROME WILL DO
+* everybody wants your data

 ---